-In 2015 Jodie was nominated for the prestigious Brother Thomas Fellowship through the Boston Foundation, in 2018 (and again in 2019) Jodie was honored by The City of Boston as a Fay Chandler Emerging Artist.
-In 2019 she participated in an artist residency in Epsom, New Hampshire as awarded through Getaway.
-Also in 2019 she was a feature artist presenter/speaker for Turning Art.
+In 2015 Jodie was nominated for the prestigious Brother Thomas Fellowship through the Boston Foundation and in 2018 (and again in 2019) Jodie was honored by The City of Boston as a Fay Chandler Emerging Artist.
+In 2019 she participated in an artist residency in Epsom, NH awarded through Getaway.
+Also in 2019, Baehre was a feature artist speaker for Turning Art.
 In 2021 Jodie was nominated by the St. Botolph Club, Boston for an emerging artist grant and she was featured online by the Edward Hopper House in Nyack, NY.
-In 2022, Jodie was awarded The People's Choice Award for the National art competition, "Emptiness" for her painting titled Last Call.
-Also in 2022 Jodie was the Fort Points Art Community awarded curator and participating artist for "There Once Was Parking" that was funded in part by The City of Boston.
-This exhibition, that was on view in January and February of 2022 at the Assemblage Gallery in The Envoy Hotel, Boston MA.
-Designer Ray Trotta from Castle Island Brewing Company created a limited edition beer label for the gallery exhibition featuring Jodie's painting "Last Call."
-In 2022 Jodie received a grant from The Mayor's Office of Arts and Culture to produce a series of creative events in Dorchester under There Once Was Parking II" These events will be happening in September 2022 and are free and open to the public.
+In 2022, Baehre was awarded The People's Choice Award for the National art competition, "Emptiness" for her painting titled Last Call.
+Later that year Baehre was awarded a curatorialship from the Fort Points Art Community for There Once Was Parking, an exhibition that was funded in part by The City of Boston.
+There Once Was Parking was on view in January and February of 2022 at the Assemblage Gallery in The Envoy Hotel, Boston, MA.
+Castle Island Brewing Company created a limited edition brewery label for the gallery exhibition featuring Baehre’s award-winning painting Last Call.
+Later in 2022, Baehre received a second grant from The Mayor's Office of Arts and Culture to produce another series of creative events in Dorchester, MA under the title There Once Was Parking II.
+Featuring concerts, art markets, exhibitions, and more, this series of evens was free and open to the public.

 Baehre is a member of the Fort Point Arts Community, The National Guild for Community Arts Education, The Edward Hopper House, in Nyack, NY, The American Iris Society, and the Western New York Iris Society.